brenordv/grpc-env-sensors/readme.md

 (or 49.9 million requests/day).
 It's a good first start, but I believe I can do better.

 - *Update - Dec 21st, 2021*: After a bunch of refactoring in both this application and the one I use to test it, I've got a better result: 1156 requests/second (or 99.8 million requests/day).
+I'm reasonably happy with the performance on post (write) route, but performance on the get (read) route are way off of what I want it to be.

 ### Test output for sending 5000 readings
 ```text